xgc1986/php-config/README.md

 // 2097152

 /*
- * Return the maximum post size
+ * Return the maximum post size in bytes
  */
 echo Config::postMaxSize();
 // 8388608